tsmoreau/popcycle0.0.1/replit.md

 ## Overview

 PopCycle is a comprehensive circular economy platform that transforms corporate plastic waste into trackable, educational products.
 The system creates a self-reinforcing ecosystem connecting waste collection, manufacturing, education, and community engagement through QR code-based provenance tracking.
-Built as a full-stack TypeScript application, it demonstrates circular economy principles by turning abstract sustainability concepts into tangible, hands-on experiences through maker education and robotics.
+Built as a Next.js full-stack application with MongoDB, it demonstrates circular economy principles by turning abstract sustainability concepts into tangible, hands-on experiences through maker education and robotics.

 ## User Preferences